-Thin, hair like needles are inserted very shallowly into the skin to intercept or unblock the flow of energy (chi or qi) at specific locations known as “acupoints.”
-When done by an experienced practitioner it is considered pain free.
+Thin, hair-like needles are inserted very shallowly into the skin to intercept or unblock the flow of energy (chi or qi) at specific locations known as “acupoints.”
+When done by an experienced practitioner it is considered pain-free.
 Chi is considered the energy life force in your body.
-An unbalanced Chi means a person is sick, in pain, have poor sleep, or fatigue.
+An unbalanced Chi means a person is sick, in pain, has poor sleep, or fatigue.
 The concept of Chi is used in many ancient cultures for medicine and healing including; India, China, Japan, and Native American cultures.

-Many Western practitioners don’t believe in the concept of chi and meridians, and instead describe acupuncture as working through a neurological model.
-They explain it as acupuncture needles stimulate nerve endings which alter brain function, specifically the intrinsic pain inhibitory mechanisms.
+Many Western practitioners don’t believe in the concept of chi and meridians, and instead, describe acupuncture as working through a neurological model.
+They explain it as acupuncture needles stimulate nerve endings that alter brain function, specifically the intrinsic pain inhibitory mechanisms.
 In Western scientific terms, it is also thought that acupuncture eases pain by altering hormone levels or the immune system.

 Research shows acupuncture helps to relieve and relax knotted muscles.
-Knots occur in the lower back muscles, shoulders, elbows and so on.
+Knots occur in the lower back muscles, shoulders, elbows, and so on.
 The needles also have an effect on the nerves in local tissues.
-They stimulate nerve endings in the area which causes release of chemical substances.
-These chemicals increase blood flow to the skin which means more nutrients and oxygen coming in to the tissues.
-And, an increase in removal of waste products.
+They stimulate nerve endings in the area which causes the release of chemical substances.
+These chemicals increase blood flow to the skin which means more nutrients and oxygen coming into the tissues.
+And, an increase in the removal of waste products.
 This promotes healing or improves the function of local tissues.
 (Nikki Hawkes, 2016)